thosgood/this-weeks-finds/markdown/51-100/week080.md

 How can you learn more about 2-categories?
-Well, a really good place is the following article by Ross Street, who is one of the great gurus of n-category theory.
-For example, he was the one who invented ω-categories!
+Well, a really good place is the following article by Ross Street, who is one of the great gurus of
+$n$-category theory.
+For example, he was the one who invented
+$\omega$-categories!

-8) Ross Street, Categorical structures, in Handbook of Algebra, vol. 1, ed.
+8) Ross Street, "Categorical structures", in _Handbook of Algebra_, vol. **1**, ed.
 M. Hazewinkel, Elsevier, 1996.

-Physicists should note his explanation of the Yang-Baxter and Zamolodchikov equations in terms of category theory.
+Physicists should note his explanation of the yang-Baxter and Zamolodchikov equations in terms of category theory.
 If you have trouble finding this, you might try

-9) G. Maxwell Kelly and Ross Street, Review of the elements of 2-categories, Springer Lecture Notes in Mathematics 420, Berlin, 1974, pp. 75-103.
+9) G. Maxwell Kelly and Ross Street, _Review of the elements of 2-categories_, Springer Lecture Notes in Mathematics **420**, Berlin, 1974, pp. 75--103.

 I can't really compete with these for thoroughness, but at least let me give the definition of a 2-category.
 I'll give a pretty nuts-and-bolts definition; later I'll give a more elegant and abstract one.
-Readers who are familiar with Cat should keep this example in mind at all times!
+Readers who are familiar with $\mathsf{Cat}$ should keep this example in mind at all times!

 This definition is sort of long, so if you get tired of it, concentrate on the pictures!
 They convey the basic idea.
 Also, keep in mind is that